 We will publish a launch announcement and supplemental listing document for each issue of structured products to set out the terms specific to that issue.
 If at that point the information in this base listing document (and any applicable addendum) needs to be updated, we will either include the updated information in the relevant launch announcement and supplemental listing document or produce a supplemental disclosure document or an addendum to this base listing document.
 You should read the relevant launch announcement and supplemental listing document and the supplemental disclosure document (if any) together with this base listing document (including any addendum) before deciding whether to buy our structured products.
 Neither the delivery of this base listing document nor any sale of any structured products shall under any circumstances create any implication that there has been no change in our affairs or the affairs of the guarantor or its affiliates since the date of this base listing document.
-You should ask the managers if any supplemental disclosure document or any addendum to this base listing document or any later base listing document or any addendum contains the most recent information at any time after the date of such supplemental disclosure document or addendum.
+You should ask the managers if any supplemental disclosure document or any addendum to this base listing document or any later base listing document has been issued.
+You must not assume that our supplemental disclosure document or any addendum contains the most recent information at any time after the date of such supplemental disclosure document or addendum.